zub1984/CNAND_nd064_C4_Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Describe SLO/SLI
 * Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

-A Service-Level Objective (SLO) is a measurable goal set by the SRE (Site Reliability Engineering) team to ensure a standard level of performance during a specified period of time.
-A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
+- SLO : A Service-Level Objective (SLO) is a measurable goal set by the SRE (Site Reliability Engineering) team to ensure a standard level of performance during a specified period of time.

+- SLI : A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
 Sometimes the term SLI is used to refer to the general metric—such as uptime but really what we need in the end is an actual measurement.

 For example, suppose that team has following SLO: